Samhitha-2001/Weather-app-in-Android-using-Kotlin-and-Jetpack-compose/README.md

 This is a weather application built in Android Studio, using Kotlin and Jetpack compose The app fetches weather and forecast from the openweather api (https://home.openweathermap.org/).

-The app asks the user permission to access the devices location on  startup, once provided the weather and forecast data for the current location is loaded.
+The app asks the user permission to access the device's location on  startup, once provided the weather and forecast data for the current location is loaded.

 <p align="center">
   <img src="https://github.com/Samhitha-2001/Weather-app-in-Android-using-Kotlin-and-Jetpack-compose/blob/main/screenshots/First%20screen.png" width="250" height="400" />